TommyGong08/tommygong08.github.io/_includes/components/intro.md

 [//]: # ()
 [//]: # (It is maintained by Simon Freytag on [GitHub]&#40;https://github.com/sfreytag/friday-theme&#41; and it was built originally for [Simon's own portfolio]&#40;http://www.freytag.org.uk&#41;.)

-Hailong(Steven) Gong is now a postgraduate student at Australian National University, pursuing **Master of Computing (advanced)** since February 2024.
+Hailong (Steven) Gong is currently engaged in [research](https://tommygong08.github.io/about.html) in Photonic Computing, Computer Systems, and High-Performance
+Computing, with a focus on system–architecture co-design for emerging computing platforms.

-Before that, he received the Bachelor's degree in Computer Science and Technology from Beijing Institute of Technology in 2022.
+He was awarded the Master of Computing (Advanced) degree at Australian National University in 2025 and the Bachelor's degree in Computer Science and Technology from Beijing Institute of Technology in 2022.

-Currently, Hailong is conducting [research](https://tommygong08.github.io/about.html) in Photonic Computing.
-Meanwhile,he is also actively seeking **PhD opportunity** in Australia, and he is expected to graduate from ANU on November 2025.

-Please click [here](https://tommygong08.github.io/2024/08/01/MyCoursePlan.html) to see his course plan .
+Hailong is open to **collaborative research, technical discussions, and knowledge-sharing opportunities** in Photonic Computing, across both academia and industry.

 <br />